JimmyDansbo/VTUIlib/README.md

 * ACME include file
 * CA65 include file

-The generic library is meant to be compiled into a binary by it self and loaded by the users program.
-The choice of compiler/assembler is entirely up to the user as long as it is possible to store values to zeropage and in registers before calling subroutines.
+The generic library is meant to be compiled with Acme into a binary by it self and loaded by the users program.
+The choice of compiler/assembler for the user program is entirely up to the user as long as it is possible to store values to zeropage and in registers before calling subroutines.
+This should make it possible to use the VTUI library from any assembler, C compiler or other programming language which makes it possible to set CPU registers.

 For examples, look at the exampleXX.asm files